ASHTABULA – Hans Miggo, 86, passed away peacefully in his home on Thursday February 20, 2020 with his children by his side.

 Online obituary and condolences available at www.czupfuneral.com

-To plant a tree in memory of Hans Miggo, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Hans Miggo, please visit our floral store.